 Rule #4: Address the query to the agent you are sending it to.

 Reason: Not only is this courteous, but it shows you’ve at least done a bit of research before querying us, which means you think we would be a good fit for your manuscript.
+Simply spelling our name right and if applicable our preferred gender salutation will put you ahead of the pack.

 Rule #5: Only query agents who represent your genre.